ZoltanKuli/Rubik-s-Table/README.md

 # Rubik's Table
 I made Rubik's Table during the fall of 2020 for my Programming Technology class.

-You can beat the game by aligning each color horizontally or vertically.
+The purpose of this app to align each color horizontally or vertically.

 My goal was to create my first Java Swing app and use Launch4J to bundle it into a .exe file.